tomascorrea/pyramid-capstone/planning/implementation_plan.md

-# Pyramid Type-Hinted API Implementation Plan
+# Pyramid Capstone Implementation Plan

 ## Overview
 Create a FastAPI-like decorator system for Pyramid that automatically handles validation and serialization using Marshmallow schemas and Cornice services, with type hint inspection for automatic schema generation.